BISICLES-users/BISICLES-notes/BISICLES_ECMWF.md

   `svn co https://anag-repo.lbl.gov/svn/BISICLES/public/trunk BISICLES`

 I am using the main development branch here instead of the current release, as the current release doesn't support Python3.
 However, unlike for the Debian/Ubuntu build, it doesn't matter which version you use.

-### Installing PETSc

-ECMWF already has version of PETSc pre-installed on cca, which we loaded at the beginning, however, I can't get it to work.
-So downloading from source may be an idea.
-Although I also had problems with compiling it with the HYPRE option enabled.

-You can skip this if you don't want to use PETSc.
-If you have no idea what PETSc is or if you're not sure if you want it, then install PETSc.
-It seems to be the build to do these days.
-The [PETSc](https://www.mcs.anl.gov/petsc/index.html) website has useful information on what PETSc is, downloading and installing it.

-* Download PETSc:

-  `cd $BISICLES_HOME`:

-  `git clone -b release https://gitlab.com/petsc/petsc.git petsc`

-* Configure PETSc:

-  Make a new directory for the actual installation:

-  `mkdir -p $BISICLES_HOME/petsc-install`

-  Change into the directory where you downloaded PETSc and configure:

-  `cd $BISICLES_HOME/petsc`

-  `./configure --download-fblaslapack=yes --download-hypre=yes -with-x=0 --with-c++support=yes --with-mpi=yes --with-hypre=yes --prefix=$BISICLES_HOME/petsc-install --with-c2html=0 --with-ssl=0`

-  Go through the instructions then export the path to the petsc installation, which Chombo will refer to:

-  `export PETSC_DIR=$BISICLES_HOME/petsc-install`

 ### Chombo and BISICLES Configuration